 How to make a DIY christmas tree

-1..
-The first thing to do is to make a cardboard cone for the body of the DIY Christmas tree.
+Step 1: The first thing to do is to make a cardboard cone for the body of the DIY Christmas tree.

-I used a cardboard base from a frozen pizza, I cut the base into a quarter.
+I used a cardboard base from a frozen pizza; I cut the base into a quarter.
 This quarter circle was then rolled into a cone shape and held in place with tape.

 Top Tip: If you don’t eat frozen pizza, you can just draw around a plate with a sharpie on some other suitable cardboard packaging.
 Make the cone whatever size you want.

-The colourful mini garland was made by simply sewing small strips of sweater felt scraps into a chain.
+The colourful mini garland was made by sewing small strips of sweater felt scraps into a chain.

-Or if you like more festive colours for your Christmas decorations, but still want to make repurposed decorations check out my sweater upcycled Christmas ornaments.
+Or, if you like more festive colours for your Christmas decorations but still want to make repurposed decorations, check out my sweater upcycled Christmas ornaments.

-I love a tabletop Christmas Tree and have also made some cute Scandi felt Christmas trees that also stand on a wood slice.
+I love a tabletop Christmas Tree and have also made some cute Scandi felt Christmas trees that stand on a wood slice.
 You’ll find other cool Christmas crafts for adults here.

 Or check out my denim feather wall decor.